devopsjesus/dscpush/workshop.md

    - NOTE: The following scripts will replace the **C:\DscPushWorkshop** directory on your host.
 1. Run WorkshopStep1.ps1
 1. Run WorkshopStep2.ps1
    - Credential pop-up is to store the protected property values (i.e. secrets).
-The configs only require a single credential, because the same one is used for both VMs.
+The workshop only require a single credential, because the same one is used for both VMs.
+The credential being stored is for domain admin.
-   - Same credential is used for the second credential pop-up, which is requesting credential for domain admin.
-To keep it simple, this workshop uses the same credential for both cases (local and domain admin).
+   - The second credential pop-up is to kick-off the Configuration Deployment.
+The same credential is used to keep it simple for both cases (local and domain admin).

 # What's going on?